HyperionGray/python-chrome-devtools-protocol/README.md

 Third—and this is the tricky bit—we have a single function that can both generate a CDP JSON command and also parse the response without doing any actual I/O in between!
-In order to accomodate this goal, each command function is actually a _generator function_.
+In order to accommodate this goal, each command is actually a _generator function_.
 To run a command, you should do the following:

 1. Invoke the function to obtain a generator `gen`.
-2. Get the request by calling `gen.send(None)`.
+2. Get the request by calling `request = gen.send(None)`.
 3. Send the request to Chrome using whatever I/O framework you want and wait for the response.
 (Notice that commands are multiplexed on a single WebSocket, so you will also need to do some bookkeeping to track which responses correspond